stephbuon/democracy-lab/README.md

 #### Data on Box

-If working on M2, it may be unnecessary to pull data from Box.
-However, these instructions are offered if working with Box is desired.

 Most pipelines have accompanying **api_pull** code for pulling relevant data from the Box API.
 Pulled data will be stored in the corresponding __data__ folders.
 Data folders are included in the __.gitignore__, as data should be stored on Box.

 If the pipeline does not have accompanying **api_pull** code, data on Box can be accessed by three different ways: